laurarian/NEU_CS5008/HW8/README.md

 information your assignment.
 If it is asking you a question, please provide a response.

-- Name: *edit me with your name*
+- Name: Rong Huang

-- Description: *edit me with a description of the assignment*
+- Description: HW8

-- How many hours did it take you to complete this assignment? *edit me*
+- How many hours did it take you to complete this assignment?
+8 Hours

 - Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
-  - *edit me (add more rows if needed)*
+  - Ziyue shen

 - Did you use any external resources?
 (Cite them below)
-  - *edit me*
-  - *edit me and add more rows if needed*
+  - Dijkstra's Algorithm and code in C-Language: https://www.youtube.com/watch?v=2_gc_83Nu2E

 - (Optional) What was your favorite part of the assignment?
   - *edit me*